 Binge is exclusive to Australians, so if you are outside of the country, you won't be able to stream without tunnelling back into Australia via a VPN.
 But if you are located in Australia, and you're receiving this message, it could be the opposite issue.
 Check that you don't have a VPN active on the device you're attempting to stream on.
 If you're unsure if there's a VPN active on your device, try streaming from an alternative device (e.g., smartphone) to help diagnose the issue.

-There will be error codes and messages out of your control.
-It’s on Binge to get these bugs fixed, but you can always report an error when you find it over at the official Binge website.
+If Binge is not working, it could be due to other error codes and messages out of your control.
+It's on them to get these bugs fixed, but you can always report an error when you find it over at the official Binge website.